AtheistWhoIsATheist/Philosophy-and-Nihilism/ChatGPT 'Complete' Summary of REN.md

             # Add content to the current section
             sections[current_section].append(line.strip())

-    # Combine each section's content for a lengthy, densely detailed overview
+    # Combine each section's content for a lengthy, detailed summary
     summaries = {section: ' '.join(content) for section, content in sections.items()}
     return summaries

 # Summarize sections based on the extracted text
-section_overview = In-depth analysis_sections(text)
+section_summaries = summarize_sections(text)

-# Produce overview of the first few sections for review
+# Print summaries of the first few sections for review
-for section, overview in list(section_overview.items())[:2]: # Limiting to the first two for brevity print(f"Section: {section}\nSummary: {summary}\n\n")
+for section, summary in list(section_summaries.items())[:2]: # Limiting to the first two for brevity print(f"Section: {section}\nSummary: {summary}\n\n")